WEC-Sim/WEC-Sim/source/overview.rst

 * **Run BEMIO**: to generate ``*.h5`` Hydrodynamic Coefficients for WEC-Sim

-   * The hydrodynamic coefficients for each body generated from the BEM code can be parsed into a ``*.h5`` data structure using `:ref:`bemio`, which was developed by the WEC-Sim team.
+   * The hydrodynamic coefficients for each body generated from the BEM code can be parsed into a ``*.h5`` data structure using :ref:`BEMIO<bemio>`, which was developed by the WEC-Sim team.
    * BEMIO currently supports WAMIT, NEMOH and AQWA.